vigoux/vigoux/README.md

 I am Thomas, a CS student mainly interested in software security, low-level programming, and programing language theory !

+As a low-level enthusiast, I tend to like minimalistic tools, and I happen to have a [Gopher hole](https://en.wikipedia.org/wiki/Gopher_(protocol)) open at `vigoux.giize.com`, so grab your favorite gopher browser, and come to the dark side !
+I happen to maintain some things on a self hosted git server too, which is over at `vigoux.giize.com`.

 # Wanna chat ?

 I am almost always connected on [nvim-treesitter's